-Talking about common topics of interest online can provide children with opportunities to boost their confidence and connect with likeminded people.
+Talking about common topics of interest online can provide children with opportunities to boost their confidence and connect with like-minded people.
 This can be particularly beneficial for children that are a little more on the shy side.
-If they struggle to make friends at school or in their neighborhood, connecting with people online will help them feel less isolated. 🤝
+If they struggle to make friends at school or in their neighbourhood, connecting with people online will help them feel less isolated. 🤝

 Used in the right way, social media can be a great tool for young people.
-If your child goes online to cultivate meaningful friendships and stay connected with their family and community – it influence them positively and enhance their overall happiness!
+If your child goes online to cultivate meaningful friendships and stay connected with their family and community – it influences them positively and enhances their overall happiness!
 In this way, social media is able to strengthen children's relationships.

 👉 Deepen Knowledge